okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/scim/scim-11/index.md

 > **Note:** The query parameters that Okta sends at this point are always constant.

-After you complete this step, whenever a User is assigned to the Okta integration, the following operation requests are made against the SCIM server:
+After you complete this step, whenever a user is assigned to the integration in Okta, the following requests are made against the SCIM server:

 * Determine if the User object already exists
 * Create the User if the User object isn't found